5 Reasons You Should Take A Career Break Abroad At Fifty

 Some lucky souls may still receive a percentage of their wage but this is rare.

-So I’m on sabbatical and he’s on a career break.
+So I took a sabbatical break and he took a career break.

-Taking a career break abroad at the age of fifty can seem scary.
-It can feel like you have a lot to lose.
+Taking a year off at 50 to wander the world can seem scary and it can feel like you have a lot to lose.

 Your job, your career, your house, all the things that make us feel secure.